RyanClementsHax/rustlings/README.md

 </div>

+> Here are my solutions to [rustlings](https://github.com/rust-lang/rustlings)!
+I skipped a few of the parts I already knew.

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!

 _...looking for the old, web-based version of Rustlings?
 Try [here](https://github.com/rust-lang/rustlings/tree/rustlings-1)_